aquietone/lazbis/README.md

 It will use `/e3bca` by default as long as you have the `mq2mono` plugin (E3Next users).
 Otherwise it will use `/dge` from MQ2DanNet.
 Once the script has started, it relies on the new-ish built-in communication feature in MQ to send all your characters item info back to the character which launched the script.
 Characters will send updated info when the script starts, whenever you click the `refresh` button or when you switch what list you are viewing.

+The character which initially started the script will persist all information which it receives from your bots into a local database for querying offline characters later.

 ![](./images/need.png)
 ![](./images/sebilis.png)